pkalaga1/grow_therapy/README.md

 <details>
 <summary> Startup the app </summary>
-I suggest using a python virtual environment for this project
+I suggest using a python virtual environment for this projects installation.
+I used
 <br><code>python3 -m venv myenv</code>
 <br><code>source ./myenv/bin/activate</code>
 <br> You will want to install all the dependencies in that virtual env using